Musician I Pianist

 ABOUT

-Following her orchestral debut with the Chicago and Fort Worth Symphony Orchestras, Rachel has performed as both soloist and chamber musician at the Bachfest in Leipzig, Royal Castle in Warsaw, Salle Cortot in Paris, Musikverein in Vienna, Tel Aviv Museum of Art in Israel, International Chopin Festival in Duszniki-Zdrój, Poland, Tivoli International Festival in Denmark, Bergen International Festival in Norway, John F. Kennedy Center for the Performing Arts in Washington, D.C., and Alice Tully Hall, David Geffen Hall, and Carnegie Hall's Weill Recital Hall in New York.
+Since her debut with the Chicago and Fort Worth Symphony Orchestras, Rachel has graced stages across the globe.
+Highlights of her distinguished career include solo and chamber performances at iconic venues such as Bachfest Leipzig, the Royal Castle in Warsaw, Salle Cortot in Paris, the Musikverein in Vienna, the Tel Aviv Museum of Art, the International Chopin Festival in Duszniki-Zdrój, the Tivoli International Festival in Denmark, the Bergen International Festival in Norway, as well as Washington, D.C.'s John F. Kennedy Center for the Performing Arts, and New York's Alice Tully Hall, David Geffen Hall, and Carnegie Hall’s Weill Recital Hall.

-She is a recipient of the Gilmore Young Artist Award, a Davidson Fellow Laureate of the Davidson Institute of Talent Development, and the Salon de Virtuosi Grant.
-Additionally, she earned scholarships from the National YoungArts Foundation and Rohm Music Foundation, has won numerous top prizes at the U.S. National Chopin Competition in Miami, and has a finalist diploma at the 15th International Chopin Competition in Warsaw.
+Rachel’s accolades reflect her dedication and excellence in the field.
+She is the recipient of the Gilmore Young Artist Award, a Davidson Fellow Laureate, and a Salon de Virtuosi Grant winner.
+Her talents have been recognized through the National YoungArts Foundation and Rohm Music Foundation scholarships.
+She has also garnered top prizes at the U.S. National Chopin Competition in Miami and was a finalist at the 15th International Chopin Competition in Warsaw.

-Born in Washington, D.C., to Japanese-Korean parents, Rachel began her studies with Emilio del Rosario at the Music Institute of Chicago.
-After spending her childhood in Japan, she returned to Chicago to pursue a musical life, playing chamber music and violin in her high school orchestra, appearing on From the Top on NPR, and studying with Kum-Sing Lee in Vancouver, Canada.
+Born in Washington, D.C., to Japanese-Korean parents, Rachel began her musical studies at age four with Emilio del Rosario at the Music Institute of Chicago.
+After spending her early years in Japan, she returned to the U.S., where she pursued her passion for chamber music and played violin in her high school orchestra.
+She was a featured performer on NPR’s From the Top and later studied with Kum-Sing Lee in Vancouver, Canada.

-Rachel earned both a Bachelor's and Master of Music degrees at The Juilliard School.
-She received numerous awards, including the Arthur Rubinstein Prize, Chopin Prize, Sanders/Tel Aviv Art Museum Prize, Ryoichi Sasakawa Young Leaders Fellowship, and twice as the first prize winner at the Gina Bachauer International Piano Competition.
-Her mentors, Yoheved Kaplinsky, and Joseph Kalichstein, guided her through her studies.
-She then went on to pursue a Professional Studies Diploma with Richard Goode at Mannes College of Music and a Doctor of Musical Arts degree under the tutelage of Gilbert Kalish at Stony Brook University.
-Rachel also had the privilege of studying with Leon Fleisher at the Peabody Institute of Johns Hopkins University.
+Rachel earned her Bachelor and Master of Music degrees from The Juilliard School under the tutelage of Yoheved Kaplinsky and Joseph Kalichstein.
+Her many honors include the Arthur Rubinstein Prize, the Chopin Prize, the Ryoichi Sasakawa Young Leaders Fellowship, and the Sanders/Tel Aviv Art Museum Prize.
+A two-time first-prize winner of the Gina Bachauer International Piano Competition at Juilliard, she furthered her education with a Professional Studies Diploma under Richard Goode at Mannes College of Music.
+She completed a Doctor of Musical Arts degree with Gilbert Kalish at Stony Brook University, and her studies were further enriched by mentorship with Leon Fleisher at the Peabody Institute of Johns Hopkins University.

-She received guidance in master classes from Robert Levin, Emanuel Ax, and Sir András Schiff at Carnegie Hall's Professional Training Workshops.
-Aspen Music Festival and School, Juilliard ChamberFest, International Musicians Seminar Prussia Cove, Music@Menlo, Perlman Music Program's Chamber Music Workshop, Chamber Music Society of Lincoln Center's "Chamber Music Encounters" enriched and expanded her musical horizons.
+Rachel has benefited from invaluable guidance in master classes led by luminaries such as Robert Levin, Emanuel Ax, and Sir András Schiff at Carnegie Hall’s Professional Training Workshops.
+She has expanded her artistic reach through programs including the Aspen Music Festival and School, Juilliard ChamberFest, the International Musicians Seminar Prussia Cove, Music@Menlo, the Perlman Music Program’s Chamber Music Workshop, and the Chamber Music Society of Lincoln Center’s "Chamber Music Encounters."

 PRESS